erpnext/foundation/foundation/www/docs/user/manual/en/setting-up/email/email-domain.md

 SMTP service is usually set on port 25.
 If your email server is setup on a separate port number you can set that up here.

+### Save entered domain

+Once you click on save, these settings are validated by ERPNext and the Email Domain gets saved.
+Sometimes this could take a second and you might have to wait.
+This email domain is then available in a dropdown called Domain under Email Accounts screen

+### Entered data but still unable to setup Email Domain

+If you've verified the above settings and are still unable to setup Email Domain, you can contact ERPNext support for help.